powerhouse-inc/switchboard/frontend/content/documentation/index.md

 - `APPROVE`: approves the budget statement.
 - `REOPEN_TO_DRAFT`: changes the status of the budget statement to "Draft".
 - `REOPEN_TO_REVIEW`: changes the status of the budget statement to "Under Review".
-- `REQUEST_TOPUP`: requests a top-up of an account.
-- `TRANSFER_TOPUP`: transfers a top-up to an account.
 - `ADD_AUDIT_REPORT`: adds an audit report to an account in the state.
 - `DELETE_AUDIT_REPORT`: removes an audit report from an account in the state.